 - Broker solutions for endangered historic properties through a network of architectural, development, finance and public policy professionals

-- Educate the public through tours, talks and events and events.
+- Educate the public through tours, talks and events.
 We look at the many ways historic buildings and neighborhoods make Dallas a vibrant and viable place to live and work

 - Document, through surveys and research, the historic and cultural value of Dallas’ older neighborhoods and assist neighborhood organizations in promoting the features of these areas

 - Partner with neighborhoods as well as local and national organizations to advocate for historic preservation issues

 Preservation Achievement Awards